Maya-Ali0/CMS-Julia/README_Julia.md

 ## Running the code

-Run the code from the `CMS-Julia/src/julia-serial` directory:
+Run the code from the `CMS-Julia` directory:
 ```bash
 ./julia-serial.sh
 ```